php-http/documentation/httplug/backwards-compatibility.rst

 ``CommonClassesStrategy``.
 We will also support the following Puli versions:
 * 1.0.0-beta10

-The consequences of the BC promise on the discovery library is that you can never be sure *what* client that is being returned but you can be sure that if discovery finds you a client we will not make an update that will break discovery for you.
+The consequences of the BC promise for the discovery library is that you can not rely on the *same* client to be returned in the future.
+However, you can be sure that if discovery finds you a client now, future updates will still find a client.

 .. _Semver: http://semver.org/